MahmoudMbarak/NoahMP/README.md

 # NoahMP Related Code

-This repository contains scripts and utilities for working with NoahMP (Noah with Multi-Physics) land surface model.
+This repository contains scripts and utilities for working with NoahMP land surface model.

 July 2nd 2025 Update:
 NLDAS recently changed their data format from GRIB to NetCDF.
 The new extraction scripts  handle this transition while keeping the NoahMP workflow unchanged.